 I also teach.
 Sketch book work, painting and a variety of printmaking areas.
-Classes can be on a one to one, but groups work best as people can and do inspire each other.
-I teach these small groups in my home studio or sometimes with larger groups I will teach in local community halls and I taught printmaking classes in small groups for a local authority last year and possibly will again this year.
+Classes can be on a one to one, but groups work best as people can, and do, inspire each other.
+I teach these small groups in my home studio or sometimes with larger groups I will teach in local community halls and I have taught printmaking classes in small groups for a local authority.

-This year I have committed to write a weekly blog.
-I plan to share tips and techniques about new products I have tried and how they worked out for me.
+Last year I committed to write a weekly blog.
+I shared tips and techniques about new products I have tried and how they worked out for me.

 I have arranged to do interviews with other artists from around the world showcasing what they do and how they do it.

-I also plan to share the projects I am working on, stage by stage so you get to see how to approach making art for yourself.
+I also shared the projects I was working on, stage by stage so you get to see how to approach making art for yourself.

-And finally, I plan to share the results of works I have produced from classes I have taken from/with other artists.
+And finally, I shared a few results of works I have produced from classes I have taken from/with other artists.
 There are always new things to learn and I love to be inspired by other amazing teachers.

 This year 2020, I will continue in the same way, sharing my knowledge about art matters and running your own art business.
 I am always happy to hear from people who follow me through which ever platform works for you and if you have something you would really like more information about I am happy to include it in one of my blog posts.